["learn"]

 Metal measuring spoons close up with 1/8 tsp

-Many cocktail recipes ask for a dash of bitters but what is a dash of bitters, actually?
-It can sound rather vague so, to be more precise, one dash of bitters is in the region of ¼ and ⅛ of a teaspoon.
+Many cocktail recipes ask for a dash of these flavouring agents, but what is a dash of bitters, actually?
+It can sound rather vague so to be more precise, one dash of bitters is in the region of ¼ and ⅛ of a teaspoon.
 If measured in drops with a pipette, a dash will equal ten drops.

 What are the different types of bitters?

-There are so many types of bitters, all offering different flavor profiles to bring their own unique complexity to light up your cocktail.
+There are so many types of these spiced concentrates, all offering different flavor profiles to bring their own unique complexity to light up your cocktail.
 Check out some of the classics below:

 Cinnamon back close up in a bowl

-Aromatics bitters are your standard bitters that most of us know, all with a similar profile of botanicals, using roots, herbs and plants that result in bitter medicinal notes.
-Typical spices include cinnamon, cardamom or cloves but some brands use barks and tamarind others liquorice and anise.
+Aromatics bitters are the standard aromatic extracts that most of us know, all with a similar profile of botanicals, using roots, herbs, and plants that result in bitter medicinal notes.
+Typical spices include cinnamon, cardamom, or cloves but some brands use bark and tamarind others licorice and anise.

-Close up of citrus oranges on the treeCitrus bitters are also very popular, made in the same way as aromatics but steeped in citrus peel from limes, lemons and grapefruits rather than botanicals.
-Citrus bitters make magic with spirits like vodka, gin and vermouth, as well as tequila.
+Close up of citrus oranges on the treeCitrus bitters are also very popular, made in the same way as aromatics but steeped in citrus peel from limes, lemons, and grapefruits rather than botanicals.
+Citrus herbal infusions make magic with spirits like vodka, gin, and vermouth, as well as tequila.

 mint potted in a blue tin on a wooden background

-Herbal bitters are more subtle and delicate, typically using a single herb or flavor, like a mint bitter, chamomile or lavender as the infusion.
+Herbal botanical tinctures are more subtle and delicate, typically using a single herb or flavor, like a mint bitter, chamomile or lavender as the infusion.

 Cocoa beans in hands, close up

-Bean bitters like cocoa, coffee and vanilla are trendy additions to the bitters line up, especially to pair with bourbons and chocolate flavored cocktails.
-Nut bitters like pecan, walnut, almond and hazelnut are delicious additions to a whisky and bourbon cocktails.
+Bean herbal concentrates like cocoa, coffee, and vanilla are trendy additions to the bitters lineup, especially to pair with bourbons and chocolate-flavored cocktails.
+Nut bitters like pecan, walnut, almond, and hazelnut are delicious additions to whisky and bourbon cocktails.

 What are the benefits of bitters?

 Bitters started their journey as a medicine for stomach aches, soothing digestion, bloating and nausea.
-The digestive nature of bitters activates one’s saliva, which has enzymes that help break down the food in your gut.
-It also acts as a palate cleanser and said to help to reduce the sweet cravings you get after a good meal.
+The digestive nature of these herbal concentrates activates one’s saliva, which has enzymes that help break down the food in your gut.
+It also acts as a palate cleanser and is said to help to reduce the sweet cravings you get after a good meal.

 The trending types of bitters around the world are our OG Angostura Bitters and Peychaud’s, although Chocolate bitters are popular too.